 There are also more vaguely licensed archives, such as Google’s LIFE magazine archive, which permits ‘personal non-commercial’ use.

 Use xPert to create valid academic citations (references) for Creative Commons images.

 Those who might be satisfied with digital ‘virtual’ 3D objects might also look in the Google 3D Warehouse (now owned by Trimble, who do their best to limit traffic to it).

 * “Are there any maintained full-text search-engines for specific arts and humanities disciplines?”:

-In the three years I’ve been building JURN, I’ve only found these few: Sisyphos searches in Egyptology / Ancient Near Eastern Studies; Theological Journals Search and Biblical Studies journals cover Christian scholarship; and the Alcuin Society’s Search indexes around 150 sources on fine printing and the book arts.
+In the years I’ve been building JURN, I’ve only found these few: Theological Journals Search and Biblical Studies journals cover Christian scholarship; and the Alcuin Society’s Search indexes around 150 sources on fine printing and the book arts.

 * “Is there a simple search-engine for all audio-books from all major vendors?”

 There used to be Librophile, but that seems to be dead at 2022.

 * “Are there search engines for finding Creative Commons music and audio?””